Forest Management Plan frequently asked questions

 How will traditional owners be involved in management of the south-west forests?

-For the Noongar Traditional Owners, the development of the plan is set against the background of the South West Native Title Settlement and new legislation (the Aboriginal Cultural Heritage Act 2021) and legislative amendments to the CALM Act, which offer improved protection for significant sites and Aboriginal cultural heritage.
+For the Noongar Traditional Owners, the plan is set against the background of the South West Native Title Settlement, and legislative amendments to the Aboriginal Heritage Act 1972 and the Conservation and Land Management Act 1984 (CALM Act), which offer improved protection for significant sites and Aboriginal cultural heritage.

 As part of the South West Native Title Settlement, Noongar Traditional Owners and DBCA will enter into formal agreements to manage all CALM Act lands and waters in the Settlement Area (referred to as the South West Conservation Estate) together, including the south-west forests.
 These agreements offer recognition and support for Noongar Traditional Owners to carry out their roles and responsibilities as protectors and managers of country and culture and facilitate two-way learning to support integration of traditional knowledge with contemporary science and management practices.